aakilfernandes/aakilfernandes.github.io/_posts/2016-07-15-cross-chain-replay-attacks.md

 ### Nonce Burning (courtesy Tjaden Hess)

 Lets say you know you're planning on using the status-quo chain for the near future.
 You could "burn" a bunch of nonces on the dao-replacement chain, thereby making transactions with those nonces invalid.
-This is a somewhat expensive and time consuming solution, it requires a new and seperate transaction on the unchosen chain to be mined before and equivalent nonce transaction on the chain of choice.
+This is a somewhat expensive and time consuming solution, it requires a new and seperate transaction on the unchosen chain to be mined before an equivalent nonce transaction on the chain of choice.